puppetlabs/puppet-docs/source/puppet/5.0/style_guide.markdown

 The Puppet Language Style Guide
 ===========

-#### Metadata

-Puppet: Version 4.0+

 This style guide applies to Puppet 4 and later.
 Puppet 3 is no longer supported, but this style guide includes some Puppet 3 guidelines for those who need to maintain older code.

+{:.section}
 ## 1. Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.faqs.org/rfcs/rfc2119.html).

 Unless explicitly called out, everything discussed here applies specifically to Puppet (that is, Puppet modules, Puppet classes, etc.).
 The name 'Puppet' is not appended to every topic discussed.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.faqs.org/rfcs/rfc2119.html).

+{:.section}
 ## 2. Purpose

 The purpose of this style guide is to promote consistent formatting in the Puppet Language, especially across modules, giving users and developers of Puppet modules a common pattern, design, and style to follow.
 Additionally, consistency in code and module structure makes continued development and contributions easier.

 We recommend using [puppet-lint](http://puppet-lint.com/) and [metadata-json-lint](https://github.com/voxpupuli/metadata-json-lint) within your module to check for compliance with the style guide.

+{:.section}
 ## 3. Guiding principles

 We can never cover every circumstance you might run into when developing Puppet code.
-When you need to make a judgement call, keep in mind these general principles:
+When you need to make a judgement call, keep in mind a few general principles.

 1. **Readability matters.**

    If you have to choose between two equal alternatives, pick the more readable one.
 This is subjective, but if you can read your own code three months from now, it's a great start.
 In particular, code that generates readable diffs is highly preferred.

 2. **Scoping and simplicity are key.**

    When in doubt, err on the side of simplicity.
 A module should contain related resources that enable it to accomplish a task.
 If you describe the function of your module and you find yourself using the word "and," consider splitting the module.
 You should have one goal, with all your classes and parameters focused on achieving it.

 3. **Your module is a piece of software.**

    At least, you should treat it that way.
 When it comes to making decisions, choose the option that is easier to maintain in the long term.

+{:.section}
 ## 4. Versioning

 Your module must be versioned.
+We recommend semantic versioning.

+Semantic versioning, or [SemVer](http://semver.org), means that in a version number given as x.y.z:

-We recommend [SemVer](http://semver.org/spec/v1.0.0.html); meaning that for a version x.y.z., an increase in x indicates backwards incompatible changes or a complete rewrite, an increase in y indicates the non-breaking addition of new features, and an increase in z indicates non-breaking bug fixes.
+* An increase in 'x' indicates major changes: backwards incompatible changes or a complete rewrite.
+* An increase in 'y' indicates minor changes: the non-breaking addition of new features.
+* An increase in 'z' indicates a patch: non-breaking bug fixes.

+{:.section}
 ## 5. Spacing, indentation, and whitespace

-Module manifests:
+Module manifests should follow best practices for spacing, indentation, and whitespace.

+Manifests:

 * Must use two-space soft tabs,
 * Must not use literal tab characters,